RDRois/basic-shapes/README.md

 ## Tensorflow Docker image setup
 In the Docker Quickstart Terminal, you'll need to download the Tensorflow Docker image and enter a shell within it.
-1. Type `docker run -it tensorflow/tensorflow:latest-devel` and press RETURN.
+1. Type `docker run -it tensorflow/tensorflow:latest-devel` and press RETURN.<br>
 You will know it has succeeded when you automatically enter a shell within the image container.
+You'll also see each new line starting with `root@` followed by 12 alpha-numeric characters.
-2. Check to see if your tensorflow is updated
+2. Check to see if your tensorflow is updated.
 ```
 RhoamRois:tf_files Home$ docker run -it tensorflow/tensorflow:latest-devel
 root@13bae75b699f:~# cd /tensorflow/